MichaelBelousov/MichaelBelousov.github.io/src/src/blog/zig_error_payloads.md

 error case which makes it less prone to forgetting to set the error.
 Which will be great until you forget to mutate the variable referenced in the `zig:LANG>defer`... (until we have `@return()` anyway)

-Another advantage of the diagnostic pattern is that it fits well with exported functions. `zig:LANG>extern` unions can't be trivially tagged so returning them in a C API takes some effort.
+Another advantage of the diagnostic pattern that is not immediately apparent is that it fits well with exported functions.
+`zig:LANG>extern` unions can't be automatically tagged so returning them in a C API takes some effort.
 But just slap an `zig:LANG>extern` on the Diagnostic struct and you can pretty straight-forwardly export any functions we wrote already using the diagnostic pattern.